santhosh-r/RSA-Python-Flask-Demo/README.md

 # RSA-Python-Flask-Demo
-A simple demonstration of the RSA cryptosystem using Flask framework submitted for the Discrete Mathematics course CSI 521 at UAlbany.
+A simple demonstration of the RSA cryptosystem using Flask framework submitted for the Discrete Mathematics with Applications course CSI 521 at UAlbany.

 ```
 To execute demo program